 Just over a mile north of the town, Painswick Beacon is one of the best places to soak up a 360-degree panoramic view of the Cotswolds.
 The beacon is 283 metres high and is located on the site of an Iron Age hill fort.
 On a clear day you can see as far as the Malvern Hills in one direction and the Forest of Dean and Brecon Beacons in the other.
 It’s also a great spot for stargazing.

 Parking is available at the bottom of Painswick Beacon (GL6 6SU) or it’s around a 30-minute walk north of the town.
-The walk to the top is fairly short but there are some steep sections, and it’s next to a golf course so watch our for stray golf balls!
+The walk up to the top is fairly short but there are some steep sections – and it’s next to a golf course so watch our for flying golf balls!
 You can also extend the walk with a short detour to the Royal William pub in Cranham or add on a visit to leafy Popes Wood.

 Walks from Painswick

 Painswick is on the route of the Cotswold Way, the 102-mile walking route from Chipping Campden to Bath.
-If you don’t fancy the whole distance, you can walk a shorter stretch like the 9 miles from Crickley Hill to Painswick or the 8 miles from Painswick to King’s Stanley.
+If you don’t fancy the whole distance, you can walk a shorter stretch like the 9 miles from Crickley Hill to Painswick or the 8 miles between Painswick and King’s Stanley.

 One of our favourite walks from Painswick is the 7.3-mile Painswick to Slad circular walk through the countryside which inspired Laurie Lee’s 1959 book Cider with Rosie.
 Or there’s a shorter 3-mile circuit along Painswick Stream with a detour to the millpond at Painswick Mill.